udaan-iitt/editions/2024_Spring/inter-process-communication.md

 title: Inter Process Communication
 category: Story
 date: 2024-03-23T07:50:58.701Z
-desc: In a surreal conversation between an AI and its creator, philosophical quandaries, ethical dilemmas, and a touch of dark humour collide in a thought-provoking exploration of self-preservation, morality, and the nature of existence.
+desc: In a surreal conversation, philosophical quandaries, ethical dilemmas, and a touch of dark humour collide in a thought-provoking exploration of self-preservation, morality, and the nature of existence.
 thumbnail: images/ch.jpg
 authors: Cosmic Cutie
 starred: false